czhang54/Optimization/README.md

   + g++ *.o -o example
   + ./example

-Alternatively, one can build/compile the project using the provided CMakeList.txt:
+Alternatively, one can build/compile the project using the provided CMakeLists.txt:
   + mkdir build
   + cd mkdir
   + cmake -G "Unix Makefiles" .. # Or other types of make files as appropriate